 This is a region that is bursting with opportunity.
 The "Big D" has one of the fastest-growing labor markets in the country.
-In fact, of the nation's 12 largest metro areas, Dallas-Fort Worth-Arlington was second in the entire country for job growth between 2018 and 2019 (right behind Phoenix-Mesa-Scottsdale).3 The Dallas area is expected to have more than 297,000 job openings between 2016 and 2026.4 That makes it a fantastic place for anyone looking to get training and begin a career.
+In fact, the Bureau of Labor Statistics noted that, of the nation's 12 largest metro areas, Dallas-Fort Worth-Arlington was first in the country for job growth between November 2018 and November 2019.
+And projections from the Texas Workforce Commission show that the Dallas area is expected to see more than 297,500 new jobs between 2016 and 2026.
+That makes it a fantastic place for anyone looking to get training and begin a career.

 Here are three compelling reasons to study and work in Dallas:

 A wide range of industries in the Dallas area are experiencing very strong growth and will likely continue to expand in the years ahead.
 Some of the sectors with the most promising outlooks include technology, health care, and business services.

 The percentages below represent projected growth between 2016 and 2026.
 Salary figures represent the average annual wage in 2018.
 All data is based on information from the Texas Workforce Commission.